Gap Years: Pros, Cons, & How to Make them Effective

 How can I make my gap year effective?

-Build up college credits at a local community college
+Take classes at a community college

 Save money and build your resume by working during your gap year

-If you need help finding entry-level jobs, check out our free job search tool, AND this list of employers hiring for jobs you can do at home!
+Saving money by working for a year can help you build your resume, network, and professional skills that can be used in any job or career.
+If you need help finding entry-level jobs, check out our free job search tool and this list of employers hiring for jobs you can do at home!

-Give back and help those in need through service gap year programs
+Give back through service gap year programs

 Travel to experience other countries and cultures